 From a corporate perspective, attitudes towards programmers tend to take one of two perspectives.
 Either programming is like a blue-collar job where you throw people into the code factory for their 10-hour shift, or programmers are a very expensive type of wizard that needs to be enticed with money and benefits to work their magic.
 Games and sales seemed to think the first, engineering firms and tech-driven products the second.

-Disclosure - I absolutely love interviews.
+Disclosure - I love interviews.
 Even when I don't know the answer to a question, I get to learn a ton about something I've never experienced.
-Plus, if you do know the answer, you're actually getting paid to be a show-off (assuming you get the job), so revel in one of the few times in your life where that will be socially acceptable.
+Plus, if you do know the answer, you're getting paid to be a show-off (assuming you get the job), so revel in one of the few times in your life where that will be socially acceptable.

 You will often hear that "You need to work in one place your whole life in Japan."
 That system has been falling out of use for 30 years but I see it everywhere.
 Workers have been made replaceable, seen by an increase in contract work.
 The shift was so intense that it forced the government to make an initiative that if you renew someone's contract for five years, you need to make them a permanent employee.
-Yes, there are still many companies you can work for life.
+Yes, there are still many companies you can work at for life.
 You can also change jobs once a year and be fine.

-There is very, very little competition because the lack of skilled talent is absolutely enormous.
+There is very, very little competition because the lack of skilled talent is enormous.
 If you're just starting out, you'll have an advantage if you have robust projects and fluent English, but if you have actual good domain knowledge in your area?
 No shortage of jobs.
-You can absolutely get a job here starting at 400k (~4k USD) a month if you really put the work in and speak Japanese.
+You can get a job here starting at 400k (~4k USD) a month if you put the work in and speak Japanese.
 If you already have experience and have the chops to demonstrate that, you can pull down significantly more.

 I don't have any kind of interview prep advice because I'm sure the way you prep will matter more on your personality than anything else, but when you're in the interview, there are a few things you absolutely should do.